Huber-energy measure quantization: Numerical results

 \subsection{Stochastic optimization, part I: a variable weight example}

-In order to test the behavior of the quantization with respect to classical machine learning tasks, we compared it with k-means clustering on the UCI repository Italian Wines benchmark~\cite{wines_benchmark}.
+In order to test the behavior of the (uniformly weighted) quantization with respect to classical machine learning tasks, we compared it with K-means clustering on the UCI repository Italian Wines benchmark~\cite{wines_benchmark}.
 The label data was not used in training (but only for the comparisons).
-The quantization algorithm was asked to optimize both the weights $\alpha_1,\alpha_2,\alpha_3$ and the three points $X_1,X_2,X_2 \in \R^{13}$ to solve the minimization problem \eqref{eq:minimization_variable_weights}.
-We employ a non-deterministic algorithm called "differential evolution" \cite{storn_differential_evolution_1997} (as implemented in Scipy~\cite{virtanen_scipy_2020} version 1.9.1) which has the advantage to not require the gradient, only the distance.
+The quantization algorithm was asked to optimize both the weights $\alpha_1,\alpha_2,\alpha_3$ and the three points $X_1,X_2,X_2 \in \R^{13}$ to solve the minimization problem \eqref{eq:minimization_variable_weights} for the `energy' kernel.
+We employ a non-deterministic algorithm called ``differential evolution" \cite{storn_differential_evolution_1997} (as implemented in Scipy~\cite{virtanen_scipy_2020} version 1.9.1) which has the advantage to not require the gradient, only the distance.
 Once the procedure converged, we took for each points in the dataset the closest quantization point and attributed a class label.
-As it turns out, our results match {\bf exactly} the class attribution of the k-means algorithm (see ~\cite[section 7.1]{li2015k}; we recall in table~\ref{tab:confusion} the confusion matrix of the k-means algorithm and display the confusion matrix between the quantization and the k-means.
-The results obtained are illustrated in figure~\ref{fig:italian_wines}.
+As it turns out, our results match {\bf exactly} the class attribution of the K-means algorithm (see ~\cite[Section 7.1]{li2015k}; we recall in table~\ref{tab:confusion} the confusion matrix of the K-means algorithm and display the confusion matrix between the quantization and the K-means.
+The results obtained are illustrated in Figure~\ref{fig:italian_wines}.
+On the other hand note that if we use the Gaussian kernel ($\sigma=1$) the results (not shown here but available on the Github repository) do not coincide any more with those of the K-means procedure.